Punk shoelaces aren’t just for Doc Marten boots. You can wear them as belts, wristbands, neck thongs – even hair art!

-Fancy turning your outfit upside down to create a fresh, individual look that defies the natural order of things?
+Fancy turning your outfit upside down to create a fresh style that defies the natural order of things?
 Then I shall instruct you in the lost art of wearing shoelaces.

 You see, if you want to turn convention upside down and rebel against those who try to keep things in their proper places, you must simply take something from the bottom and put it on top.